jcrobak/parquet-python/docs/source/details.rst

 directory structure with *key=value* names.
 Multiple partition columns can be chosen, leading to a multi-level directory tree.

-Consider the following directory tree from this `spark example <http://spark.apache.org/docs/latest/sql-programming-guide.html#partition-discovery>`_:
+Consider the following directory tree from this `Spark example <http://Spark.apache.org/docs/latest/sql-programming-guide.html#partition-discovery>`_:

     table/
         gender=male/